-TIMELY WARNING, EMERGENCY NOTIFICATION, RESPONSE AND EVACUATION

-MSU CRISIS ACTION TEAM
+TIMELY WARNING, EMERGENCY NOTIFICATION, RESPONSE AND EVACUATION MSU CRISIS ACTION TEAM

-The MSU Crisis Action Team (the "CAT Team") includes university representatives from the President's Office, the Provost's Office, the Vice President for Student Affairs' Office, the Vice President for Finance and Administration's Office, the Dean of Student's Office, the MSU Police Department, the Department of Housing and Residence Life, the Office of Public Affairs, and Information Technology Services.
+The MSU Crisis Action Team (the "CAT Team") includes university representatives from the President's Office, the Provost's Office, the Vice President of Student Affairs' Office, The Vice President of Campus Services' Office, the Dean of Student's Office, the MSU Police Department, the Department of Housing and Residence Life, University Relations, and Information Technology Services.
 The CAT Team is charged with providing leadership and a coordinated response during emergency situations.